ironbar/tertulia_inteligencia_artificial/code/README.md

   Subdevices: 1/1
 ```

 Then pass the ids of the microphones you want to record as arguments and press `ESC` to stop the recording.
+The recordings are saved on the same folder as the recording script.
+Please run the recording script within a python environment with numpy and matplotlib to be able to visualize the recording in real-time.
+Otherwise the recording will work just fine but you won't be able to visualize that everything is ok.

 ```bash
 # just one microphone